MANDAN Historical Society

 It was purchased in 1953 by the John Iverson Company and used as an electrical and lighting supply warehouse and wholesale distributer.
 They closed their operation in 1992.

-Two recent attempts were made to return the building to active use.
-In 2008, a feasibility study proposed a multi-use facility including a children's museum and a non-profict food cooperative.
-The most recent in 2010 was as non-profit cooperative for microshops, art gallery and “Pride of Dakota” store.
-However today it remains empty.
+Several attempts were made to return the building to active use.
+In 2008, a feasibility study proposed several uses to enhance the commercial activity in downtown, including a children's museum.
+In 2010, a proposal for use as non-profit cooperative for microshops, art gallery and “Pride of Dakota” store was advanced.

 Image: